 During the first fifty hours of operation, the engine should not be run at maximum rpm.
-At fifty hours, the following service should be performed:
+Run the engine at a variety of RPMS, but do not let it idle for extended periods.
+At fifty hours, the following service should be performed.

-- (a) Change engine oil and filter.

-- (b) Tighten cylinder head nuts in correct sequence to correct torque.

-- (c) Re-set valve clearance and check oil feed to rockers.

-- (d) Check belt tension.

-- (e) Check all external nuts, set screws, etc., for tightness.

-- (f) Check shaft coupling alignment.

-- (g) Check fuel, oil and coolant levels and look for leaks.

-- (h) Adjust idle speed, if necessary.
+- (a) Change engine oil and filter. - (b) Tighten cylinder head nuts in correct sequence to correct torque. - (c) Re-set valve clearances and check oil feed to rockers. - (d) Check belt tension. - (e) Check all external nuts, set screws, etc. for tightness. - (f) Check shaft coupling alignment. - (g) Check fuel, oil, and coolant levels and look for leaks. - (h) Adjust idle speed, if necessary.

-- (2) Before Each Outing
+(2) Before Each Outing

 - (a) Check coolant level.

-- (b) Check engine oil level
+- (b) Check engine oil level.

 - (c) Check transmission oil level.

 - (d) Look for evidence of leaks under engine.

+- (e) Check belts.

-- (3) Every 150 hours or 3 months (whichever occurs first)
+(3) Every 150 hours or Three Months (which ever occurs first)

 - (a) Change engine oil and filter.

 - (b) Check drive belt tensions.

 - (c) Clean air intake.

 - (d) Clean motor trap.

 - (e) Look for evidence of leaks.

-- (4) Every 450 hours or 12 months (whichever occurs first)
+(4) Every 450 hours or 12 Months (which ever occurs first)

 - (a) All steps under item (3) above.

 - (b) Change final fuel filter element.

 - (c) Check hoses and clips.

-- (d)Drain and clean fuel tank.
+- (d) Drain and clean fuel tank.

-- (e)Change gearbox oil.
+- (e) Change gear box oil.

 - (f) Service atomizers.

+- (g) Flush and change engine coolant.

-- (5) Every 2400 hours
+(5) Every 2400 hours

-- (a) Have an authorized engine mechanic examine and service proprietary equipment such as starter, generator, etc.

-- (b) Adjust valve tip clearances.
+- (a) Have an authorized engine mechanic examine and service proprietary equipment, such as starter, generator, etc. - (b) Adjust valve tip clearances. - (c) Replace heat exchangers when in salt water.

-- (6) Bleeding The Fuel System
+(6) Bleeding the Fuel System

+If you are a first time diesel owner, this is not a trivial operation.
+It is one you should become familiar with.
+Thus the diesel orientation course!
-- (a) Check fuel tank shut-off to be "on".

-- (b) Check fuel filter for sediment or water by opening drain plug on bottom.
-Replace plug.

-- (c) Follow routing of hoses from fuel filter to engine lift pump, inspecting hoses as you go.
-On the engine pump, you will find a lever which allows you to manually operate the diaphragm inside, against spring tension.
+- (a) Check fuel tank shut-off to be ON. - (b) Check fuel filter for sediment or water by opening drain plug on bottom.
+Replace plug. - (c) Follow routing of hoses from fuel filter to engine lift pump, inspecting hoses as you go.
+On the engine pump, you will find a lever that allows you to manually operate the diaphragm inside, against spring tension.
 It may be necessary to turn the engine over with the starter slightly to allow the pump arm to relax against the camshaft.
-This allows more stroke with the manual lever you are operating.

-- (d) Follow the fuel line from the pump to the engine fuel filter and locate the vent plug on top.
+This allows more stroke with the manual lever you are operating. - (d) Follow the fuel line from the pump to the engine fuel filter and locate the vent plug on top.
 Loosen plug two or three turns. - (e) It is advisable to have some large rags on hand to catch oil that will be expelled from this point in the course of bleeding. - (f) Begin operating the manual lever.
 This may take several minutes as the filters will need to fill up (as well as the lines).
-Operate the manual lever until fuel flows freely from the filter plug with no signs of air bubbles. - (g) Loosen the bleed screws on the injection pump. - (h) Operate pump again until fuel flows freely with no air bubbles. - (i) Re-tighten the vents beginning with the lowest point (the filter, the head locking screw, and the governor vent screw). - (j) Wipe up any spills at this time. - (k) Slacken the union nut at the injection-nozzles. - (l) Move throttle to full rpm and check to see if the "stop" control is in "run" position. - (m) Crank engine with starter motor until fuel flows from each injector.
+Operate the manual lever until fuel flows freely from the filter plug with no signs of air bubbles.

+- (g) Loosen the bleed screws on the injection pump. - (h) Operate pump again until fuel flows freely with no air bubbles. - (i) Re-tighten the vents beginning with the lowest point (the filter, the head locking screw, and the governor vent screw).
+Wipe up any spills at this time. - (j) Slacken the union nut at the injection nozzles. - (k) Move throttle to full rpm and check to see if the "stop" control is in the RUN position. - (l) Crank engine with starter motor until fuel flows from each injector.